TanStack/query/docs/src/pages/docs/api.md

   - If provided, this function is called for each dehydrated query
   - Return `true` to include the query in hydration, or `false` otherwise
   - To avoid hydrating queries older than an hour: `shouldHydrate: ({ updatedAt }) => Date.now() - updatedAt > 1000 * 60 * 60`
-- `activateTimeoutsManually: Boolean`
-  - Defaults to `false`
-  - If `true`, queries that are hydrated will not be scheduled for staleness or garbage collection automatically
-    - This is an **advanced** option and should not be needed for most usecases, but can be useful for low level API integrations where timing is important
-    - You activate the timeouts of all the hydrated queries manually by calling `activateTimeouts`
-    - Note that individual query timeouts can also be activated in other conditions such as by `useQuery`

-**Returns**

-- `activateTimeouts: Function() => void`
-  - Only useful with `activateTimeoutsManually: true`
-  - Makes sure hydrated queries have activated and scheduled timeouts for staleness and garbage collection if needed

 ## `hydration/useHydrate`